mirucon/coldbox/readme.md

 ![coldbox-screenshot](/screenshot.jpg)

 A beautiful blog-focused WordPress theme - Coldbox.
 It helps increase site traffic from Google and SNS.
 It is easy to customize, lightweight, SEO friendly, and quicker load.
-This theme is fully layouted by Flexbox module, that is, it is really flexible.
+This theme is fully laid out with the Flexbox module, that is, it is really flexible.

 **Contributors**: [@mirucon](https://profiles.wordpress.org/mirucon/) [@mayukojpn](https://profiles.wordpress.org/mayukojpn)
 **Version**: 1.2.3